JMLX42/cocorico/README.md

 ## Building and running

 All the following procedures are to be executed on the dev environment VM using SSH.
-To connect to the VM using SSH, use the `vagrant ssh local` in the install directory.
+To connect to the VM using SSH, use the `vagrant ssh local` command in the install directory.

 ### Web API